-Here at Hot Octopuss we’re always trying to find new ways to get you off and engineer turbo-charged orgasms.
-With PULSE we put the focus on the frenulum.
-The Queen Bee produced a new kind of deep, rumbly stimulation for vulvas.
-And with the launch of our next-generation cock ring ATOM PLUS we’re not only providing mega-intense vibration for both partners, but we’re also giving some attention to an oft-overlooked area – the perineum.
+Perineum Stimulation could be your ticket to a new type of orgasm.
+At Hot Octopuss we’re always trying to find new ways to get you off and engineer turbo-charged orgasms.
+With the launch of our [next-generation cock ring ATOM PLUS](/sex-toys/couples-sex-toys/atom-plus-cock-ring-and-perineum-stimulator-dual-pleasure-for-couples/ we’re not only providing mega-intense vibration for both partners, but we’re also giving some attention to an oft-overlooked area – the perineum.

 Exact definitions vary, so we’re focusing on the relatively small area of skin between the genitals and the anus, also known as the taint.
 It’s full of nerve endings, so is very sensitive.
 And in penis-owners, it sits above the prostate gland, so it’s a great way to stimulate the prostate without penetration.